 Design Discovery

-Working closely with you and your team, the project manager will help outline the scope of the project and help you engage with the appropriate architects and engineering firms to meet your needs.
+In close collaboration with you and your team, the project manager assists in defining the project scope and facilitates engagement with suitable architects and engineering firms to fulfill your requirements.

 Conceptual Designs